Product Yahoo Conversion API

 Required and supported fields

 The required fields for a successful JSON body POST are described in the table below.
+Normalize all values to lower case.

 Note